Azure/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-1-azure-monitor.md

 ---
-title: Basic with Azure Monitor
+title: Basics with Azure Monitor
 parent: Analytics & Monitoring
 has_children: false
 nav_order: 1
 ---

-## Basic Monitoring with Azure Monitor
+## Basics Monitoring with Azure Monitor

 Analytics is available on the _Analytics_ blade in APIM.